pace-neutrons/pace-developers/python_interface/design/01_pace_python_high_level_discussion.md

 Whilst PACE will provide built-in models, another major project goal is to allow user-defined functions in Python or Matlab (or compiled functions in C/C++/Fortran for speed).
 Thus there needs to be a way for the [optimiser](/optimisation/design/Model_Optimisation_Design.md) to call this function regardless of the language of either.

-This document enumerates several ways for Python code to call Matlab and vice versa, and also discusses how Matlab code may be packaged for users without a Matlab license.
+This document describes ways for Python code to call Matlab and vice versa, and also discusses how Matlab code may be packaged for users without a Matlab license.

 # Overview